aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

 we assume the mixing length is proportional to the downstream distance for the same reasons as when we [derived the velocity profile](https://aefarrell.github.io/2022/04/08/turbulent_jet_notes/#prandtl-mixing-length) and, anticipating the form of the constants from how it worked out for the velocity distribution, $l_c = a_c^{3/2} z$

-Putting this into the equation of continuity for *A* and doing some re-arranging gives
+Putting this into the equation of continuity for *A* and doing some rearranging gives

 $${ k k_c \over z^2 } {d \over d\xi} \left(F g\right) = { k k_c \over z^2 } a_c^3 {d \over d\xi}\left(g^{\prime}F^{\prime\prime} - {g^{\prime}F^{\prime} \over \xi} \right)$$

-Canceling some terms and integrating both sides gives us
+Cancelling some terms and integrating both sides gives us

 $$ F g = a_c^3 \left(g^{\prime}F^{\prime\prime} - {g^{\prime}F^{\prime} \over \xi} \right) + \mathrm{const} $$